Fragjacker/DoW-Mod-Manager/README.md

 ## Version 1.53 (by @IgorTheLight):

 - Upgraded .NET Framework from 4.5 to 4.5.2 - a lot of small improvements.
-But also that will add "EnableWindowsFormsHighDpiAutoResizing" feature in app.config
+- Now "EnableWindowsFormsHighDpiAutoResizing" is enabled in app.config
-- Enabled feature stated above
 - Code refactoring - a lot of small tweaks here and there.
 More "C# friendly" variable names